AEP-0132 Linter Rules

 List methods: Resource reference

-Section titled “List methods: Resource reference”This rule enforces that all List
+Section titled “List methods: Resource reference”This rule enforces that all List standard methods reference a resource other

-field, as mandated in AEP-132.
+their string parent field, as mandated in AEP-132.

 Details

-Section titled “Details”This rule looks at the parent
+Section titled “Details”This rule looks at the parent field of any message matching List*Request

-and complains if the google.api.resource_reference
+and complains if the (aep.api.field_info).resource_reference annotation references

 the resource being listed.